Informed Consent Considerations for Estrogen HRT

 Permanent changes

-If any of the following changes occur for you, they are changes that are permanent and will likely not go away even if you stop taking estrogen:
+Most permanent changes take some time to occur.
+If any of the following changes occur for you, they are permanent and would not go away even if you stop taking hormones.

 Reversible changes